 Change the subfield as follows (Track changes ON)

-The Request Bitmap field indicates the field(s) that the initiator requests the responder to include in the applicable response Compact frames: RESP, One-to-many Response, One-to-one Responder Report, or One-to-many Initiator Report.
+The Request Bitmap field indicates the field(s) that the initiator requests the responder to include in the applicable response Compact frames: RESP, One-to-many Response, One-to-one Responder Report, or One-to-many Responder Report.
 The Request Bitmap field is a one-octet field formatted as shown in Figure 9.